 14:45 Learn about Britain’s maritime history

 Built by Henry VIII to counter the threat of potential invasion, Pendennis Castle has dominated a rocky headland overlooking the River Fal and its estuary for close to 500 years.
 The distinctive circular artillery fort boasts a rich history, having served as a military installation during the English Civil War, the Napoleonic Wars and both global conflicts.
-A visual interactive display in the Tudor keep means visitors can try their hand at loading an interactive cannon and several immersive exhibitions showcase Britain at times of war.
+A visual interactive display in the Tudor keep means you can try your hand at loading an interactive cannon and several immersive exhibitions showcase Britain at times of war.

 16:00 Enjoy a 100% Cornish Cream Tea